Rita Hayworth: Marriages, relationships and family

-Hayworth also had a long-term on-and-off 40-year affair with Glenn Ford, which they started during the filming of Gilda in 1945.
-Their relationship is documented in the 2011 biography Glenn Ford: A Life by Ford's son, Peter Ford.
-Peter revealed in his book that his father got Hayworth pregnant during the filming of The Loves of Carmen; she travelled to France to get an abortion.
-Ford later moved next door to her in Beverly Hills in 1960, and they continued their relationship for many years until the early 1980s.
+Hayworth had two daughters and two grandsons, one by each daughter.
+Her older daughter, Rebecca Welles, was born on December 17, 1944 and was the daughter of her second husband, Orson Welles.
+Rebecca had a son, Marc McKerrow, in 1966; Marc was placed for adoption at birth, by some accounts, at Hayworth's urging.
+Rebecca Welles died in 2004.
+McKerrow had three children and died at age 44 as a result of complications from a nocturnal seizure related to a serious car accident that he had when he was 21 years old.
+Marc is featured in the 2008 documentary Prodigal Sons.

-Spouses
+Hayworth's younger daughter, Yasmin Aga Khan, was born on December 18, 1949 and is the daughter of Aly Khan.
+Khan had one son, Andrew Ali Aga Khan Embiricos, who died unmarried at age 25.

 Edward Charles Judson

-In 1937, when Hayworth was 18, she married Edward C. Judson, an oilman turned promoter who was more than twice her age.
+In 1936, at age 18, Hayworth married Edward C. Judson, an oilman turned promoter who was more than twice her age.
 They married in Las Vegas.
-He had played a major role in launching her acting career.
-A shrewd businessman, he was domineering and became her manager for months before he proposed.
-"He helped me with my career", Hayworth conceded after they divorced, "and helped himself to my money."
+Judson, who helped launch her acting career, was a shrewd businessman, but domineering.
+"He helped me with my career", Hayworth conceded after they divorced, adding "and helped himself to my money."
 She alleged that Judson compelled her to transfer a considerable amount of her property to him, and she promised to pay him $12,000 under threats that he would do her "great bodily harm".

-She filed for divorce from him on February 24, 1942, with a complaint of cruelty.
+Hayworth filed for divorce from him on February 24, 1942, with a complaint of cruelty.
 She noted to the press that his work took him to Oklahoma and Texas while she lived and worked in Hollywood.
 Judson was as old as her father, who was enraged by the marriage, which caused a rift between Hayworth and her parents until the divorce.
 Judson had failed to tell Hayworth before they married that he had previously been married twice.
-When she left him, she had no money; she asked her friend Hermes Pan if she could eat at his home.
+When she left him, she had no money.

 Orson Welles

 Hayworth married Orson Welles on September 7, 1943, during the run of The Mercury Wonder Show.
 None of her colleagues knew about the planned wedding (before a judge) until she announced it the day before.
 For the civil ceremony, she wore a beige suit, a ruffled white blouse, and a veil.
 A few hours after they got married, they returned to work at the studio.
 They had a daughter, Rebecca, who was born on December 17, 1944, and died at the age of 59 on October 17, 2004.
 They struggled in their marriage, with Hayworth saying that Welles did not want to be tied down:

 During the entire period of our marriage, he showed no interest in establishing a home.
 When I suggested purchasing a home, he told me he didn't want the responsibility.
 Mr. Welles told me he never should have married in the first place; that it interfered with his freedom in his way of life.

 On November 10, 1947, she was granted a divorce that became final the following year.
+The divorce was civil and they remained friendly afterwards.